feiyangfan/my-simple-url-shortener/README.md

 ## my-simple-url-shortener
 A simple URL shortener I built with with express, bootstrap, mongoDB, and some other packages (detailed list on github).

+The app is deployed on heroku([Link](https://ffy-url-shortener.herokuapp.com/)).

+Since this is just a project, the URL is not actually shortened so much because I did not buy a custom short domain, I just used the domain that comes with heroku, which is pretty long.

  The inspiration is that sometimes when I share youtube videos with my friends, the auto-generated link is not the same as what's been showing in the address bar.
 So I want to know why different URLs can link to the same website.
 And I want to build my own URL shortner and see if it works.